ASTM D6344 Concentrated Impact Integrity Testing

 Keystone provides comprehensive reports shortly after completion of the testing.
 We are in constant communication throughout the test process.
 Our pricing is competitive and we offer volume discounts.
 Keystone Package Testing partners with customers to achieve package compliance.

-The test is conducted on a pass/fail basis of established criteria.
+ASTM D6344 is conducted on a pass/fail basis of established criteria.
 During shipping, packages can encounter concentrated impacts from outside sources.
 This test will evaluate the package on how it resists the forces of those impacts.
-This test is recommended for thin fluted/lighter grade corrugated boxes or stretch-wrapped packaging.
+Impact testing is recommended for thin fluted/lighter grade corrugated boxes or stretch-wrapped packaging.

 The impacts are meant to simulate real situations during distribution.
 They include but are not limited to: adjacent freight jostling in a transportation vehicle, accidental bumps during loading and unloading, and bumping during sorting on conveyors or chutes.
 The test will ultimately evaluate if packaging can sufficiently protect its contents from damage.